Mass Communication BA Degree / BS Degree

 - Study mass communication in a UT Tyler program distinguished by its emphasis on storytelling, from recognizing what the story is and conveying the story to target audiences to telling the story in various media forms.

-- Get involved on the staff of the Patriot Talon newspaper or The Pine Curtain online magazine to gain valuable experience in writing, photographing, selling ads and more.
+- Get involved on the staff of the Patriot Talon student media outlet to gain valuable experience in writing, photographing, selling ads and more.

 - Network with other UT Tyler communication students through the Communications Club, which brings in employers from the community to give guidance on preparing for interviews, writing resumes and developing portfolios.